 - ✓ InDesign (Macintosh only): This menu contains the Preferences menu, where you set much of InDesign's behavioral defaults.
-You can also configure plug-ins here.
+You can also configure plug-ins (now called extensions) here.
 Other functions are standard for all Mac programs, including hiding and quitting the program.
-Note that none of these menu items' functions are available in panels. - ✓ File: This menu is where you open, create, close, save, export, and set up documents and books; where you import text and graphics; where you print documents and prepare them for commercial printing; and where you set basic user information.
+Note that none of these menu items' functions are available in panels. - ✓ File: This menu is where you open, create, save, close, export, and set up documents and books; where you import text and graphics; where

+- you print documents and prepare them for commercial printing; and where you set basic user information.
 Note that none of these menu items' functions are available in panels, except for the Preflight feature. - ✓ Edit: This menu lets you cut, copy, and paste elements; edit, spell-check, and do search-and-replace operations across entire stories and set up story for the InCopy add-on program; adjust and manage color settings; set up and change keyboard shortcuts and menu preferences; apply various styles to selected objects and text; and undo and redo recent actions.
 In Windows, you also set preferences and quit the program from this menu.
-Note that these menu items' functions, except for Quick Apply, aren't available in panels. - Layout: With this menu, you add, delete, rearrange, and navigate pages; change margins and guides; automatically resize a page and its objects; set up page numbering and sections; and create and format tables of contents.
-Note that these menu options' functions except for the Pages, page-navigation, and Numbering & Section Options menus aren't available in panels. - ✓ Type: With this menu, you adjust typographic attributes such as size and font, insert special characters, work with footnotes, add placeholder text; and control the on-screen display of special characters such as spaces.
-Note that the Find Font, Change Case, Type on a Path, Document Footnote Options, Text Variables, Insert Character, Fill with Placeholder text, and Show Hidden Characters menu items' functions aren't available though panels.
-Also note that the separate Notes menu found in InDesign CS3 has moved into this menu as a new menu item.

-- ✓ Object: You use this menu to change the shape, size, location, and other attributes of objects, such as frames and lines; apply special effects to objects; insert multimedia effects such as buttons; and control display redraw speed.
+Note that these menu items' functions, except for Quick Apply, aren't available in panels. - ✓ Layout: With this menu, you add, delete, rearrange, and navigate pages; change margins and guides; automatically resize a page and its objects; set up page numbering and sections; and create and format tables of contents.
+Note that these menu options' functions except for the Pages, page-navigation, and Numbering & Section Options menus aren't available in panels. - ✓ Type: With this menu, you adjust typographic attributes such as size and font, insert special characters, work with footnotes, work with layout notes; add placeholder text; and control the on-screen display of special characters such as spaces.
+Note that the Find Font, Change Case, Type on a Path, Document Footnote Options, Text Variables, Insert Character, Fill with Placeholder Text, Tabs, and Show Hidden Characters menu items' functions aren't available through panels. - ✓ Object: You use this menu to change the shape, size, location, and other attributes of objects, such as frames and lines; apply special effects to objects; insert multimedia effects such as buttons; and control how fast the screen redraws when you make changes.
 Note that the Text Frame Options, Anchored Object, Corner Options, Clipping Path, and Convert Shape menu items' functions aren't available through panels. - ✓ Table: Use this menu to create, change, and format tables and cells.
 Note that this menu's functions are available through panels. - ✓ View: This menu lets you control the display of your document, from zoom level to whether guides, rulers, and frame edges appear.
 Note that none of these menu items' functions, except for Screen Mode and the zoom controls, are available in panels. - ✓ Window: This menu is where you manage the display of document windows and panels, as well as where you set up and work with workspaces.
 The window display and workspace functions aren't available via panels. - ✓ Help: Use this menu to access InDesign's help system and manage product activation and registration.
 In Windows, this menu also lets you manage plug-ins.
 Note that none of these menu items' functions are available in panels.